State Guides

 Quick answers to common questions

 Oregon uses a 200-day rule, not the more common 183-day rule.
 Spending 200+ days in Oregon with a permanent place of abode makes you a statutory resident.
-This gives you more flexibility than states using 183 days.
+Any partial day in the state counts as a full day.
+This gives you 17 extra days of margin compared to states using the 183-day standard.

 200 day ruleoregon daysresidency